 Get ready to teach Photoshop tomorrow with everything you need.
 Teacher Guide includes lesson plans, assessment tools, and summary of skills.
 Samples inspire imaginations.
 Student Workbook, filled with tips and tricks, may be printed or used in PDF format for paperless classrooms.
 Promote independence and differentiated instruction with scaffolded learning.

-- STEM, CTE, and ICT Integration
+- STEM, CTE, and ICT Integration with Photoshop Projects for High School

 Blend technology with graphic design, photo editing, or media arts.
 Build computer skills to prepare students for future careers.
 Foster life skills such as problem solving, perseverance, initiative, creativity, and responsibility.